LEGACY EXCEL

 The best way to see this is with this Excel File:

-Review the ABS vs Dynamic Array and Legacy vs Dynamic Array worksheet tabs as well as the rest of the file
+Review the ABS vs Dynamic Arrays and Legacy vs Dynamic Arrays worksheet tabs as well as the rest of the file.

 Author: Jim Colville